How do parents and family members purchase athletic tickets?

 How can my student find an internship or job opportunity?

 Internships and jobs come in different forms; some may be part-time, full-time, paid, or unpaid.
 Many employers know that students have other responsibilities and are willing to allow a flexible schedule.
 The UO Career Center recommends that an internship be nine or more hours a week.
-If you would like to get academic credit, check with your department or the UO Career Center in 220 Hendricks Hall, 541-346-3235.
+If your student would like to get academic credit, they should check with their department or the UO Career Center in 220 Hendricks Hall, 541-346-3235.

 Resources for Internships